MaterializeInc/materialize/doc/user/content/sql/create-sink/kafka.md

 The upsert envelope:

-  * Emits insertion and update events without additional decoration.
-  * Converts deletion events into messages with a `null` value (i.e., _tombstones_).
-  * Requires that you specify a unique key for the sink's source relation using the `KEY` option.
+  * Requires that you specify a unique key for the sink's underlying relation using the `KEY` option.
+See [upsert key selection](#upsert-key-selection) for details.
+  * For an insertion event, emits the row without additional decoration.
+  * For an update event, emits the new row without additional decoration.
+The old row is not emitted.
+  * For a deletion event, emits a message with a `null` value (i.e., a _tombstone_).

 Consider using the upsert envelope if: